T-34: Variants

+Main production tanks

 There were two main production families of the T-34, each with subvariants.
 The identification of T-34 variants can be complicated.
 Turret castings, superficial details, and equipment differed between factories; new features were added in the middle of production runs, or retrofitted to older tanks; damaged tanks were rebuilt, sometimes with the addition of newer-model equipment and even new turrets.

 The Red Army never had a consistent policy for naming the T-34.
 Since at least the 1980s, however, many academic sources (notably, AFV expert Steven Zaloga) have used Soviet-style nomenclature: T-34 for the models armed with 76.2 mm guns, and T-34-85 for models armed with 85 mm guns, with minor models distinguished by year, as T-34 Model 1940.
 Some Russian historians use different names: they refer to the first T-34 as the T-34 Model 1939 instead of 1940, all T-34s with the original turret and F-34 gun as Model 1941 instead of Models 1941 and 1942, and the hexagonal-turret T-34 as Model 1942 instead of 1943.

 German military intelligence in World War II referred to the two main production families as T-34/76 and T-34/85, with subvariants receiving letter designations such as T-34/76A – this nomenclature has been widely used in the West, especially in popular literature.
-When the German Wehrmacht used captured T-34s, it designated them Panzerkampfwagen T-34(r), where the "r" stood for russisch ("Russian").
+When the German Wehrmacht used captured T-34s, it designated them Panzerkampfwagen T-34 747(r), where the "r" stood for russisch ("Russian").
 The Finns referred to the T-34 as the Sotka after the common goldeneye, because the side silhouette of the tank resembled a swimming waterfowl.
 The T-34-85 was called pitkäputkinen Sotka ("long-barreled Sotka").

+T-34 (76)

 The T-34 (German designation: T-34/76) was the original tank with a 76.2 mm gun in a two-man turret.